Ongoing Schemes Under Rural & Urban Water Supply Programme as on 1.4.2006

 Further the design period of the existing scheme has reached by 2004 & hence there is the necessity to take up new scheme to meet the water demand of the entire population.

 To overcome the above mentioned problem an alternative river pumping scheme from ”Umngot” river was sanctioned by Govt. of India, Ministry of Urban Development on 25.10.2002 for an amount of Rs.1541.13 Lakhs.
 The project is being funded under NLCPR.
-Total Expdt. up to March 08 is Rs.
-915.34 Lakhs.
-Overall progress is 46.72%.
-Efforts are being made to complete the scheme by 31.3.10.
+The works for the project has started.

-Mairang WSS:- DONER has included Mairang WSS for funding under NLCPR at an estimated cost of Rs.
-806.56 Lakhs..
-The works for the project started during 2006-07.
-DONER has so far released Rs.461.53 Lakhs.
-Total Expdt. up to March 08 is Rs.
-379.43 Lakhs.
-Overall progress is 50%.
-Efforts are being made to complete the scheme by 31.3.10.
+Recently DONER has included Mairang WSS for funding under NLCPR at an estimated cost of Rs.
+806.56 Lakhs.
+Ist installment of Rs.
+231.53 Lakhs has also been released.
+The works for the project will be started during 2006-07.

 Earlier, water was used to be pumped from Simsang river with the help of submersible pumps.
 There were frequent disruptions of water supply in the rainy season due to increase in discharge & sediments.
 With the commissioning of the gravity feed scheme, this problem minimized to a great extent.

 The scheme for Baghmara town was designed as a River Pumping Scheme from Simsang river with provision for a Jack Well, installation of V. T. Pump, laying of 200mm dia M.S.
 Pumping main, construction of simplified water Treatment Plant, construction of Zonal reservoirs along with distribution networks to different zones and other ancillary work.
-All the works were completed during 2007-08.
-At present testing is in progress & would be commissioned by December 2008.
+The work is progressing and expected to be completed by March 2007.